peteretelej/nasa/README.md

 # returns Near Earth Objects for the range of dates specified
 ```

-## Serve website for NASA APOD
+## Webserver for APOD pictures and Random Pics

-Serve APOD on the web
+Serve APOD on the web (demo: nasa.etelej.com)
 ```
 nasa web
 # serves website at :8080